-Steven C. Currall is Provost and Vice President for Academic Affairs at Southern Methodist University (SMU).
-As Provost, he oversees all aspects of academic activity at SMU including seven academic units: Cox School of Business, Dedman College of Humanities and Sciences, Dedman School of Law, Meadows School of the Arts, Lyle School of Engineering, Perkins School of Theology, and Simmons School of Education and Human Development, as well as Central University Libraries, the Office of Research and Graduate Studies, satellite campuses, and other academic programs.
-At SMU, Currall is the David B. Miller Endowed Professor and holds academic appointments in the Cox School of Business, Dedman College of Humanities and Sciences and the Lyle School of Engineering.
+Peter K. Moore, SMU’s Associate Provost for Curricular Innovation and Policy, has been appointed Provost and Vice President for Academic Affairs ad interim effective July 1, 2019.
+As Provost, Dr. Moore oversees all aspects of academic activity at SMU including seven academic units: Cox School of Business, Dedman College of Humanities and Sciences, Dedman School of Law, Meadows School of the Arts, Lyle School of Engineering, Perkins School of Theology, Simmons School of Education and Human Development, and Guildhall as well as SMU Libraries, the Office of Research and Graduate Studies, and other academic programs.